muse/orml/README.md

 and convenience features.

 ### Installing
-Make is used for installing and removing orml.
-The commands `build` & `clean` can be used for this, build being the default.
+Make is used for installing and removing `orml`.
+The commands `build` & `clean` can be used for this, `build` being the default.
 ```
 $ git clone https://github.com/muse/orml
 $ make build
 ```

 After that, you will need to install `orml` itself, before you do this make sure you have a GPG key.
-You can validate this with gpg --list-secret-keys which lists the secret keys available on the system, `orml` will use this to populate `~/.orml/keys`.
+You can validate this with `$ gpg --list-secret-keys` which lists the secret keys available on the system, `orml` will use this to populate `~/.orml/keys`.